 Bribery is the promise, offer, acceptance or solicitation of a personal advantage (e.g. gift, loan, reward, favour, etc.) in exchange for an unethical or illegal action.
 Bribery results in decisions not being taken in the public interest, which reduces public trust in institutions and leads to poor public services.

 The following international conventions and standards relate to bribery:

 International and national surveys on the perception and experience of corruption in Ukraine indicate that bribery is widespread in the country.
 In 2017, 25.5% of Ukrainians claimed to have paid a bribe over the past year.
 Those who paid a bribe mainly did it to access public health services (46.3%), higher education institutions (22.5%) and local public authorities (13.6%).
 At the same time, 29% of Ukrainians replied that they refuse to pay bribes.

-Although the perception of bribery is very high, the term “bribery” was eliminated from the Ukrainian law and replaced with the notion of “unjustified benefits” (nepravomirna vyhoda).
-The Law No. 1700-VII “On Prevention of Corruption” of 14 October 2014 provides the following definition: «Unjustified benefit means money or other property, preferences, advantages, services, non-monetary assets, and any other benefits that are being illicitly promised, offered, delivered, or received by the person, who is authorized to perform public or local self-government functions».
+The Ukrainian legislation uses the notion of “unjustified benefits” (nepravomirna vyhoda) instead of the term “bribery”.
+The Law No. 1700-VII “On Prevention of Corruption” of 14 October 2014 provides the following definition: “Unjustified benefit means money or other property, preferences, advantages, services, non-monetary assets, and any other benefits that are being illicitly promised, offered, delivered, or received by the person, who is authorized to perform public or local self-government functions”.
 This definition expands bribery to the non-monetary forms of received benefit.

 A conflict of interest is where an individual is in a position to derive personal benefits from the actions or decisions they take in an official capacity.
 Conflicts of interest – either if they are actual, perceived or potential – result in decisions that are, or are considered to be, unfair and self-interested.
 This reduces public trust in institutions and results in worse outcomes for the public.